dufellipeR/21M/README.md

 # 21M

-How much for 1 BTC ?
+How much left for 1 BTC ?